 How cool is that?!?

-Last Sunday, the N. Georgia college offered a class presented by a falconer/raptor rehabilitator.
-A master falconer (who is also a coach at the college), organized the presentation and invited some other falconers to attend (my hubs included).
+This college offered a class presented by a falconer/raptor rehabilitator.
+A master falconer (who was also a coach at the college), organized the presentation and invited some other falconers to attend (my hubs included).
 I tagged along and took a few photos.